Nettles Medicine

 Nettle Capsules or Powder

 For those who want the benefits of nettles without incorporating them into food or drinks, nettle supplements are widely available in capsule or powdered form.
-Take a look at our clean, safe and 100% natural powder right here.
+Here you can take a look at our clean, safe and 100% natural Nettle Root & Leaf Powder.
 The powder can be added to smoothies, soups, or juices, while capsules are a convenient way to ensure a daily intake of nettle’s health-boosting nutrients.

 Nettle Tinctures